vision-zjweu/compv.github.io/docs/hw1.md

 		**Beware:**

-		1. In general, you should be careful with indices when working with images.
-Different programs, libraries, and notations will make different assumptions about whether x or y come first, and whether the image is height x width or width x height.
-Sometimes the system won't even say which it expects!
-Here, the person who wrote up the code on the Wikipedia article says that you should access pixels as pixel[x][y].
-In numpy, we'll refer to the pixel at a given row y and column x as pixel[y,x].
-When you're not sure, you can often tell by giving the code it a *non-square* image and seeing where it breaks.
+		1. Different programs, libraries, and notations will make different assumptions about whether x or y come first, and whether the image is height $$\times$$ width or width $$\times$$ height.

 		2. This algorithm, like most image processing algorithms, has literal edge cases.
-You typically won't be told what to do because typically these cases aren't defined.
-I usually take the laziest functional solution that preserves the intent, but does not try something fancy.
-When you try to be oversmart, you open yourself up to oversmart bugs.
+Keep it simple, no need to be fancy.

-		3. The algorithm requires modifying the array you're given.
-Again, when you get `IF` as an argument, you are getting a *reference/address/pointer*!
-Modifying this data modifies the original data.
-Make a copy in a new variable via `IF.copy()`.
-It's generally not nice to tamper with data you're passed unless you've been explicitly told you can modify it or asked to.
-Try the algorithm with and without first making a copy.
-See what happens when the starter code tries to save the image it gave you.
+		3. In Python, objects like lists, dictionaries, and *NumPy arrays* are passed by **reference**!

 		</div>